sampokuokkanen/internationalize/README.md

 Internationalize is a focused, lightweight gem that does one thing well: JSON column translations.
 No backend abstraction layers, no plugin systems, no extra memory overhead.

-Unlike Globalize or Mobility which use separate translation tables requiring JOINs, Internationalize stores translations inline using JSON columns.
-This means:
+Unlike Globalize (separate translation tables) or Mobility (JSON backend is PostgreSQL-only), Internationalize stores translations inline using JSON columns with **full SQLite, PostgreSQL, and MySQL support**:

 - **No JOINs** - translations live in the same table
 - **No N+1 queries** - data is always loaded with the record
 - **No backend overhead** - direct JSON column access, no abstraction layers
 - **~50% less memory** - no per-instance backend objects or plugin chains
 - **Direct method dispatch** - no `method_missing` overhead
+- **True multi-database JSON support** - SQLite 3.38+, PostgreSQL 9.4+, MySQL 8.0+
-- **Multi-database support** - works with SQLite, PostgreSQL, and MySQL
+- **ActionText support** - internationalized rich text with attachments
 - **Visible in schema.rb** - translated fields appear directly in your model's schema

+> **Note:** Mobility's JSON/JSONB backends only work with PostgreSQL.
+For SQLite or MySQL, Mobility requires separate translation tables with JOINs.
+Internationalize provides JSON column querying across all three databases.

 ## Supported Databases